brandonhuddle/GULC/ideas.md

    in the same area.
 Also `func[]` could confuse some people into either thinking that
    1. This is declaring an operator `[]`, like the Swift syntax
    2. This is an array of `func` pointers, like the legacy C-style syntax

+### `pure` Functors
+`pure` functions are something that could be quite useful to compiler optimizations.
+They're similar to the already existing `immut` by default idea that Ghoul inherits but extends that more into the global environment rather than just the variable being used.

+`pure` in Ghoul wouldn't be able to be 100% `pure` as we would have to give access to the heap (note that `const` would be 100% `pure`, but that is a little too strict).

+The benefit and usage of `pure` would be this: give the ability to limit a functor in Ghoul so that it cannot modify global variables, cannot use static local variables (even though an atomic static local variable would be `pure`), and give the description that with the same input the function will return the same output.
+That last item wouldn't be able to be _forced_ on the function it would have to be up to the programmer to ensure that themselves.

+Where this would be useful is on functions that would always return the same data as long as the input is the same such as a `length()` function/property, maybe the `Lexer::peekToken()`, etc.

+##### Examples

+    struct list<T> {
+        private var ptr: *T
+        private var len: usize

+        prop length: usize {
+            pure get => len
+        }

+        mut func insert(end item: &T) {
+            // ...
+        }

+        // NOTE: This is a little white lie.
+It is accessing the heap through `ptr` which is impure but as long as
+        //       `ptr` cannot be changed from another thread the purity is true. pure subscript(_ index: usize) -> &T
+        requires index >= 0
+        requires index < len {
+            return unsafe ptr[index]
+        }
+    }

+    let myList = list<i32> [ 1, 2, 3, 4 ]

+    for i: usize = 0; i < myList.length; ++i {
+        printLine("Index: {0}, Item: {1}", i, myList[i])
+    }

+In the above example `myList.length` could be optimized to only be called once before the `for` loop even begins since no impure functions are called on `myList`.
+Both `subcript` and `prop length::get` are `immut pure` so nothing can be changed and the compiler can be confident that optimizing out `length` to a single call will result in the expected code.

+Without `pure` the compiler cannot be sure that `length` can be optimized out and would be required to call the property getter every loop.

+    // Same list<T> from above
+    let myList = list<i32> [ 1, 2, 3, 4 ]

+    for i: usize = 0; i < myList.length; ++i {
+        if myList[i] == 2 {
+            myList.insert(end: 5)
+        }
+    }

+In the above example `myList.length` would have to be called for every iteration of the loop.
+The reason for this is even though `length` and `subscript` are pure, `insert` is not only `impure` but also explicitly `mut` making it so `length` has the potential to change after `insert` is called (which it does).